Explore Your Family History With A DIY Family Tree

 One Fab Day

-Once you’ve got your family history sorted out, you’ll need the template for the tree.
+Once you and the kids have got your family history sorted out, you’ll need the template for the tree.
 There are several options depending on how complicated you want to make the craft portion of this activity.
 One Fab Day has shared a free template on her website that can easily be printed out and decorated to your liking.
 If you don’t want to print the template out yourself, you can purchase this watercolor fingerprint family tree, which comes already colored in.

 Step 3: Gather Fingerpainting Supplies

-For the crafting portion of this project, you’ll need a canvas or poster board, ink pads, a fine black pen, and a picture frame.
-Have fun when picking ink colors.
-You can choose to stick to the fall vibes of the tree and go with shades of oranges, greens, and browns, or you can switch it up completely and just use an assortment of your family's favorite colors.
-The choice is yours!
+For the crafting portion of this family project, you'll need to make sure the kids have access to a canvas or poster board, ink pads, a fine black pen, and a picture frame.
+They might choose to stick to the fall vibes of the tree and go with shades of oranges, greens, and browns, or switch it up completely and use an assortment of their favorite colors.

 Step 4: Stamp Fingerprint "Leaves"